styfore/rocketbotte/README.md

 ### Bot parameters :

-- server_url: the server url as `https://myrocketchat.org
+- server_url: the server url as `https://myrocketchat.org`
 - auth_token: the personal authentification token for the bot
 - command_prefix: default : '!'
 - user_id: the user id who belongs to the authentification token
-- max_retry: number of attempt restart after an uncaught exception, default 5
+- max_retry: number of attempt restart after an uncaught exception, default to 5